 |Small game hunting license||$18||$90|

 |Mentored small game license||$7||$7|

 |5-day small game license||N/A||$60|

 The Wisconsin Hunter Safety Course, Blaze Orange, and Dog Training

-From August 1 to April 14, you can train your dog for bird hunting in Wisconsin on the Class I and Class II dog training grounds found throughout the state.
-Class I and some Class II grounds are open year round.
-You will need a bird dog training license for captive-bred quail, gray partridge, chukar, red-legged partridge, and pheasant.
+From August 1 to April 14, you can train your dog for bird hunting in Wisconsin on Class I and Class II dog training grounds found throughout the state.
+Class I and some Class II grounds are open year-round.
+You will need a bird dog training license for training on captive-bred quail, gray partridge, chukar, red-legged partridge, and pheasant.

 Related Conservation and Non-Profit Organizations for Wisconsin Bird Hunting

 The bird hunting season dates, game bird species available and other information is subject to change.
 The article may not reflect this.
 Please visit the Wisconsin Department of Natural Resources for the most up-to-date information on bird hunting in Wisconsin.